localgovdrupal/docs/docs/src/microsites/how-to/domain-aliases.md

 [[toc]]

-Often we will need multiple different domains to resolve ti a single microsite group.
+Often we will need multiple different domains to resolve to a single microsite group.

 For example, in our demo microsite https://site3.demo.microsites.localgovdrupal.org/ the primary domain for the microsite is set to site3.demo.microsites.localgovdrupal.org.